Who We Are

 MD SUN is a project of the Community Power Network (CPN), a network of grass roots, local, state, and national organizations working to build and promote locally based renewable energy projects and policies.
 CPN’s founder and executive director, Anya Schoolman, formed the group after she tried to install solar on her home in 2007 and saw how challenging the process was at the time.
 She organized her neighbors together to help make the process easier and more affordable and has been helping others through the process nationwide ever since.

 CPN provides MD SUN with support and access to a national network of solar homeowners, practitioners, partners, policy experts, and policy makers.
 Click here to learn more about CPN’s accomplishments throughout the region and beyond.
-CPN has developed similar projects in Washington, D.C., Virginia, West Virginia, and Ohio.
+CPN has developed similar projects in Washington, D.C., Virginia, West Virginia, Ohio, and Florida.